 Crafting Your Hypothesis

-Welcome to the first mentorship module!
-First, please print out this two page worksheet that you should fill out as you watch each video.
+First, please print out this worksheet that you should fill out as you watch each video.
+You will need the worksheet for this module and for the next mentorship session.
 Click here for the worksheet.

 — Part 1

 We’ve learned how to conduct research on our project.
 We now need to learn how turn our observation, question, and research into an experiment.
 The first step is to craft our hypothesis, which is an educated guess that will serve as the basis for our experimental design.
 Gemma will teach us the specific rules involved in designing a good hypothesis.